treezy254/personal/README.md

 ## 🚨 Forking this repo (please read!)

-d designing this iteration of my website, and I am proud of it!
+, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

 Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).